ammar-tanwar/bloglearnbay/posts/evolution-of-data-science-in-india.md

 ---
 title: Evolution of Data Science in India
-desc: "When we talk about evolution of Data Science, we mean about the origin of Statistics, because the term “Data Science” is a_ tailored term_ to the original term “Statistics“..."
+desc: "When we talk about evolution of Data Science, we mean about the origin of Statistics, because the term “Data Science” is a tailored term to the original term “Statistics“..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/evolution.jpg"
-date: "Febraury 7, 2020"
+date: "Feb 7, 2020"
 tag: [ Data Science ]
 author: "Learnbay"
 authorimg : "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/learnbay-admin.webp"